LaunchCodeEducation/data-analysis/src/assignments/call-center-cleanup.rst

 Submitting Your Work
 --------------------

-When finished make sure to push your changes up to Github.
+When you are finished, make sure to push your changes up to Github.
 Copy the link to your Github repository and paste it into the submission box in Canvas and click submit.